binaryphile/rubsh/README.md

 -   the ability to return arrays and hashes from methods

--   automatic chaining of the result of one method call to the input of another method, including arrays and hashes (this is not piping of stdout)
+-   automatic chaining of the result of one method call to the input of another method, including arrays and hashes

--   ruby block syntax for functional-style methods (.each, .map)
+-   ruby-inspired block syntax for functional-style methods (.each, .map)

 -   control over variable scope